The affine Grassmannian and the Springer resolution in positive characteristic: Introduction

 \subsection{Relationship to the work of Mautner--Riche}

 While this work was underway, the authors learned that C.~Mautner and S.~Riche~\cite{mr} were independently pursuing a rather different approach to Theorem~\ref{thm:intro-exotic}, not relying on the geometric Satake equivalence or the Mirkovi\'c--Vilonen conjecture.
 Their proof requires the characteristic of $\bk$ to be very good for $\Gv$, but a priori not necessarily a JMW prime.
-In fact, their work implies that every good prime is a JMW prime, improving on~\cite[Theorem~1.8]{jmw2}, and thereby also improving the main result of~\cite{arid} as well as Theorem~\ref{thm:intro-main} of the present paper.
+In fact, their work implies that every good prime is a JMW prime, improving on the bounds established~\cite[Theorem~1.8]{jmw2}.
+As a consequence, the main result of~\cite{arid} and Theorem~\ref{thm:intro-main} of the present paper both hold in good characteristic.

 Nevertheless, we maintain the distinction between good primes and JMW primes in the body of this paper, so as to preserve its logical independence from~\cite{mr}.